MRL East Coast Rail Link: Passenger trains

-Passenger services will be operated by a fleet of 11 sets of six-car CJ6-type EMUs, each accommodating up to 440 passengers.
-The EMUs will be eco-friendly and produce less noise than other EMUs.
+Originally, passenger services were operated by a fleet of 11 sets of six-car CJ6-type EMUs, each accommodating up to 440 passengers.
+The trains will be eco-friendly and produce less noise than other EMUs.
 The passenger service will only run with the maximum speed of 160 kph.
-In 2020, promotional material by China Communications Construction Company (CCCC) has changed this to the CR200J EMUs.
-As of November 2024, the 6-Car Set CR200J made up of an electric power car, 4 unmotorized coaches featuring Business Class and Economy Class seats and a cab coach to be delivered by the end of December 2025, said Anthony Loke.
+In 2020, promotional material by China Communications Construction Company (CCCC) has changed this to the CR200J electric trainsets.
+As of November 2024, the 6-Car CR200J trainset made up of an electric locomotive, four matching carriages featuring Business Class and Economy Class seats and a cab car is to be delivered by the end of December 2025, said Anthony Loke.

 Rail freight locomotive

-One electric locomotive is capable of haulage up to 45 wagons with 3500 tonnes cargo.
-A fleet of 18 sets locomotives features container wagons, box wagons & open wagons.
+The China Railways HXD3CA electric locomotive is capable of hauling up to 45 wagons with 3500 tonnes of cargo.
+A fleet of 18 sets of these locomotives features container wagons, box wagons and open wagons.

-Construction rolling stocks
+Construction rolling stock

-The diesel locomotives China Railways DF8B used to assist in construction activities for the track laying which began on 11 December 2023, The purpose for this locomotive is to fill the ballast of the track.
+The China Railways DF8B diesel locomotives used to assist in construction activities for the track laying which began on 11 December 2023, The purpose for this locomotive is to fill the ballast of the track.
 All six customised diesel locomotives measuring 22m in length with a maximum speed of 100km per hour which arrived on 23 October 2023 will facilitate the transportation of track materials.
-Also, there is a CCPG500A track laying rolling stock which arrived in 4 December 2023 and a Ballast Tamping Machine, Rail Heater, etc.
+Also, a CCPG500A track laying rolling stock, a Ballast Tamping Machine, Rail Heater, etc., have arrived on 4 December 2023.